emilyriehl/yoneda/src/simplicial-hott/12-cocartesian.rzk.md

           contractible-connecting-htpy
             ( hom A b b)
             ( binitial b)
-            ( Segal-comp A AisSegal b a b
+            ( Segal-comp A is-segal-A b a b
               ( first (binitial a))
               ( first (ainitial b)))
             ( id-arr A b))))